How to create marketing reporting & analytics dashboards in Google Data Studio

 - How do you automatically get your data from the different marketing platforms that you are using into your report?

 - How do you visualize your data in such a way that your data makes sense to your collaborators and you can get insights to make evidence based decisions?

 In this article I will show you how to make a marketing reporting dashboard in Google Data Studio.

 What is Google Data Studio?

-Google Data Studio is a free (for the most part) visualisation platform that lets you create beautiful and informative reports/dashboards.
+Google Data Studio is a free (for the most part) visualization platform that lets you create beautiful and informative reports/dashboards.

-While there are tons of reasons why I love Data Studio, here are five of the top benefits of using this visualisation platform:
+While there are tons of reasons why I love Data Studio, here are five of the top benefits of using this visualization platform:

 - You can connect to multiple data sources

 - It’s easy to use and customizable